lakshay1455/5G_Telecom/README.md

 #### Tools Used
 - Power BI has been used for the creation of the dashboard
-- MySQL has been used for Data Cleaning and data has been directly uploaded from MySQL
+- MySQL has been used for Data Cleaning(other transformations are done on Power BI itlself) and data has been directly uploaded from MySQL

 #### Key Features
 - Advance DAX queries have been used